nergalex/f5-aks-kic-lab/source/class8/module2/module2.rst

 Some parts of the NGINX configuration is dynamic to allow the Application to specify:
     - the selected Identity Provider in the allow list of the company
     - the Application ID to use, for OIDC
-    - the granted Scope to clients
+    - the granted Scope and Audience to clients

-These specifications (IdP, App-ID, Scope) are set as custom HTTP headers in the Public HTTP LB, exactly per HTTP Route, managed by the applicative Squad.
+These specifications (IdP, App-ID, Scope, Audience) are set as custom HTTP headers in the Public HTTP LB, exactly per HTTP Route, managed by the applicative Squad.

 **HTTP Route:**